motchy869/MathLib/README.md

 ./scripts/doTest.bat
 ```

-You can clean output files by running `doClean.sh` / `doClean.bat`.
+You can clean output files by running `doClean.sh` / `doClean.bat`, or simply deleting `./build` directory.

 ## 4. files